chanzuckerberg/miniwdl/docs/wdlviz.md

 Miniwdl provides just such a representation in its WDL object model, where [`Workflow.body`](https://miniwdl.readthedocs.io/en/latest/WDL.html#WDL.Tree.Workflow.body) is a list of objects deriving from [`WorkflowNode`](https://miniwdl.readthedocs.io/en/latest/WDL.html#WDL.Tree.WorkflowNode), whose implementations include `Call`, `Decl`, and `Scatter` and `Conditional` sections.
 Each `WorkflowNode` exposes a `workflow_node_id` string, and a set `workflow_node_dependencies` of node IDs which it depends on.
 Miniwdl pre-computes these with detailed static analysis; for example, it finds `Call` dependencies by scanning each WDL expression in the [`Call.inputs`](https://miniwdl.readthedocs.io/en/latest/WDL.html#WDL.Tree.Call.inputs) and resolving identifiers to previous call outputs or value declarations.
 This detailed syntax tree is also exposed in the API, but the `WorkflowNode` abstraction is convenient for the application at hand.

 Let us first consider simple workflows without scatter and conditional sections, only calls and value declarations.
-Furthermore, to keep the visualization tidy, we'll only include intermediate declarations which depend on some previously seen node.
+Furthermore, to keep the visualization tidy, we'll only include intermediate declarations which depend on other nodes.

 ```python3
 def wdlviz(workflow):